grouparoo/app-example-porter/README.md

 ## Deployment Steps

 1. Configure a new GCP project for Grouparoo, or choose an existing one

+2. Create a VPC connector to link up Google App Engine to the other services.
+[Learn more here](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access#creating_a_connector).

+   - Create one in the VPC network panel and then attach it to you Google App Engine Service - When choosing a CIDR, choose a wide range, like `10.8.1.0/24`, if `10.8.0.0/24` is the default network range.

-2. Create the Grouparoo Database
+3. Create the Grouparoo Database

    - Choose `Postgres CLoud SQL`
    - A `standard` server should be OK, we recommend `4 vCPU, 15 GB`